North King's Town - Public Engagement

 As part of the background research for the cultural heritage resources study, a historic chronology of North King's Town has been prepared to illustrate the timeline of past events.

 Project update and workshops: June 26, 2018

-Join us for an update on the North King's Town project and share your feedback.
-Updates and feedback will include the revised land use plan, draft heritage character areas, and information about the draft transportation plan (including the problem/opportunity statement, revised evaluation criteria, and a draft inventory of potential network improvements).
+An update on the project and feedback from participants was provided in two workshops on June 26.
+Updates and feedback included the revised land use plan, draft heritage character areas, and information about the draft transportation plan (including the problem/opportunity statement, revised evaluation criteria, and a draft inventory of potential network improvements).